South Africa vs Tanzania Safari

 Herd of Giraffes

 In South Africa, the wildlife is less dense compared to Tanzania, but this allows visitors the opportunity to observe animals in a less crowded setting, often making it easier to spend more time at sightings without the pressure of moving on quickly for other groups.
 There is also a wider variety of habitats to explore.
+If you are interested in birdwatching, South Africa also has some of the most beautiful birds in the South.

 Lion in Klaserie